-AXIS Dance Company Presents ADELANTE, Its First Home Season Under New Artistic Director Nadia Adame
+AXIS Dance Company Presents Adelante, Its First Home Season Under New Artistic Director Nadia Adame

-The title which means both “welcome” and “forward” in Spanish reflects the new Artistic Director's native country and language and will feature three debut works.
+The award-winning Spanish multi-disciplinary artist officially took over leadership of the company in the latter part of 2021 from outgoing AD Marc Brew.

-AXIS Dance Company has announced its first home season under its new Artistic Director Nadia Adame.
-The award-winning Spanish multi-disciplinary artist officially took over leadership of the company in the latter part of 2022 from outgoing AD Marc Brew who returned to the UK.
+AXIS Dance Company, one of the nation's most acclaimed ensembles of disabled and non-disabled performers has announced its first home season from its new Artistic Director Nadia Adame.
+The award-winning Spanish multi-disciplinary artist officially took over leadership of the company in the latter part of 2021 from outgoing AD Marc Brew who returned to the UK.

 While it is Nadia's first home season as AD, she was a company member from 2001-2003 before returning to Spain as cofounder of Compañía Y, a multimedia and performance collective.
 Throughout the years, Nadia has choreographed, mentored and guest taught for AXIS, continuing that connection and involvement with the company.